suzukiplan/sccvgm/README.md

 - The quantization unit is fixed at 16 bits (2 bytes).
 - The `samplingNumber` is the size of `samplingBuffer` divided by 2.

+## Example

+We provide an [example](./example/) implementation of exporting SCC VGM files in wav format.

 ## License

 [MIT](LICENSE.txt)